Blazemeter/taurus/site/dat/docs/Apiritif.md

 #### If Blocks

-Apiritif allows to control execution flow using `if` blocks.
+Apiritif allows controlling execution flow using `if` blocks.
 These blocks enable conditional execution of actions.

 Each `if` block should contain a mandatory `then` field, and an optional `else` field.
 Both `then` and `else` fields